 But it isn’t just international law that complicates matters.
 Everything from custom duties to cargo inspections can create bottleneck operations within the global supply chain strategies.
 If even one item in a container is flagged, it could stop an entire ship’s worth of containers from making it past the terminal gates.
 It could then be held until a more thorough inspection can be made, which can come with an additional expense.

 Being a former geo-marketing manager, I can tell you that a global view of operations can help you appreciate the people and logistics necessary to get goods from one location to another.
-It takes a great deal of coordination — and a great number of trucks, ships, and planes — to keep a supply chain efficiency running smoothly.
+It takes a great deal of coordination — and a great number of trucks, ships, and planes — to keep a good operational strategy and supply chain efficiency running smoothly.

 That’s why it’s so important to have some level of global operations knowledge as a U.S. supply chain professional.
 It can help you identify the potential “watering holes” of many products you need to buy for your operations.
-After all, the more you know about an item’s origin — and what it takes to get it to your warehouse — the easier it becomes to identify any middlemen that might be artificially elevating the price of goods.
+After all, the more you know about an item’s origin — and what it takes to get it to your warehouse — the easier it becomes to identify any middlemen that might be artificially elevating the price of goods and logistics strategy.